sergiosja/repl/README.md

 Statement (VariableDeclaration "x" (Number 1))
 ```

-also, (I presonally believe) keeping track of parentheses in the outermost scope is meaningless in a LISP language.
-Therefore you can do
+also I'm bad at keeping track of parentheses so in my perfect little world I'll allow as many as the eye can see

 ```haskell
 ь > (cond ((#f 1) (#f 2) (#t 3)))))))